 Dropping food from the mouth

 Swelling under an eye (from a tooth root infection near the eye socket)

 Discolored or broken teeth

 Tooth loss (other than the normal loss of baby teeth)

 Not wanting you to touch his/her mouth or face

 Yes, most veterinary clinics provide in-house dental cleanings.
 These are offered on a routine basis for owners who can and want to keep up on recommended preventative care, but also for those owners with a pet with a fractured tooth or tooth root infection that requires treatment.
 General veterinary practitioners are typically trained in dental extractions on the job, so which clinics and vets provide this care depends on the veterinarians present and their training.
 Dental radiography (x-rays) are not present in all veterinary clinics but it is quickly becoming the standard of care to offer these services.
 Many general veterinary clinics also have much higher fees for their services or have hidden charges for dental x-rays, etc. Some also do not provide anesthetic monitoring or intravenous fluids during the procedure, which may put your pet at greater risk while under anesthesia.
 At Forever Pet Dental we are committed to keeping things simple and affordable.
-Our dental cleaning packages are always $449 with no surprise charges and include the best dental care and anesthetic safety and monitoring.
 With Forever Pet Dental you will always know exactly what your bill will be.

 Blood work is used to screen for organ dysfunction and underlying disease before an anesthetic procedure is performed.
 Physical examination alone may not detect these underlying diseases.
 We recommend that all patients scheduled for a dental cleaning procedure have blood work completed prior to their treatment.
 Our pre-operative blood work panel evaluates the liver, kidney, blood sugar levels, and checks for anemia, dehydration, and signs of infection.